TomVincentUK/snompy/docs/guide/demodulation.rst

 Extracting Fourier coefficients
 -------------------------------

-Once we've modulated the effective polarisability by changing the tip height, the next step is to demodulate the resulting signal to extract the desired Fourier coeficients, :math:`\alpha_{eff, n}`.
+Once we've modulated the effective polarizability by changing the tip height, the next step is to demodulate the resulting signal to extract the desired Fourier coeficients, :math:`\alpha_{eff, n}`.